On March 31st 1968, Lyndon Johnson appeared on television and announced his intention not to seek re-election as president:

 Accordingly, I shall not seek, and I will not accept, the nomination of my party for another term as your President.

-But let men everywhere know, however, that a strong and a confident and a vigilant America stands ready tonight to seek an honorable peace; and stands ready tonight to defend an honored cause, whatever the price, whatever the burden, whatever the sacrifice that duty may require.
+But let men everywhere know, however, that a strong and a confident and a vigilant America stands ready tonight to seek an honourable peace; and stands ready tonight to defend an honoured cause, whatever the price, whatever the burden, whatever the sacrifice that duty may require.

 Thank you for listening.
 Good night and God bless all of you.